miller11/CoinbaseTicker/README.md

 This is a basic lambda function that for right now simply tracks Coinbase metrics and stores them in AWS Timestream

+## Dependencies
+- Setting up a coinbase api key and secret and storing them as SSM params
+- Adding permissions for the IAM role for this lambda function read the SSM params and to push data to Timestream

 ## Deploy the sample application